marcusds/homeassistant-arp-ssh/README.md

 # ARP SSH

+## Notice

+This is provided without warranty or support of any kind.

+## Instructions

 Install by putting the contents of `custom_components` in your `config/custom_components` directory.

 Add to your Home Assistant configuration.yaml: